maciejmikosik/stork/doc/data.md

 You can create an instance of person by invoking constructor: `person("John")(23)`.
 You may pass that instance around and any code that wants to inspect values of fields can invoke that instance like it's a function by providing visitor.
 In this case, visitor is a function with 2 parameters.

 Let's implement functions that checks if given person is an adult.
+Here we create visitor as lambda with parameters `(name)(age) { }`.

     isAdult(person) {
       person((name)(age) {